 • provide assistance to JacksTeach students during group activities

-• and complete short reviews of their performance at the end of each lesson, as well as a more thorough summary at the completion of their three lessons.
+• and complete short reviews of their performance at the end of each lesson.

 Who are JacksTeach students?

-The students who will teach in your classroom will be SFA undergraduates who are just beginning to explore teaching as a career.
-They receive ongoing instruction in lesson design, classroom management, and science and mathematics content, but they are not yet student teachers.
+The students who will teach in your classroom will be SFA undergraduates who are either just beginning to explore teaching as a career or have committed to completing certification.
+They receive ongoing instruction in lesson design, classroom management, and science and mathematics content, but they are not yet apprentice (clinical) teachers.

-The students’ final decision to pursue teaching as a career will be influenced to a great extent by their field experiences in Step 1 and Step 2, the first two courses in the JacksTeach program.
+A students’ final decision to pursue teaching as a career will be greatly influenced by their experiences in the classroom and with mentor teachers.

 How will I benefit as a mentor teacher?

-• A stipend will be awarded to you by the JacksTeach program once the semester’s work with your student team(s) has been completed.
+• A stipend will be awarded to you by the JacksTeach program once the semester’s work with your JacksTeach students has been completed.

 How are students scheduled into my classroom?

 Your school district and principal will need to agree to allow JacksTeach students to teach in your classroom during your regularly scheduled mathematics or science periods.
-You will provide JacksTeach course instructors your preferred days/times/class periods for hosting a JacksTeach student team.
-The instructor will then select a team of two to three students whose schedules match your own.
+You will provide JacksTeach course instructors your preferred days/times/class periods for hosting a JacksTeach students.
+The instructor will then select students whose schedules match your own.